August 2010 – Present

 MAIA is Arabic for water, and the MAIA Project began when children at a UN school in Gaza picked clean drinking water as the one thing they wanted most for their school.

 That’s why the Madison-Rafah Sister City Project joined with the Middle East Children’s Alliance (MECA) in 2010 to provide water filters to schools in Rafah.
 You can help today!

-- Mail a check to save us the online fee.
-Make it payable to MRSCP with the memo “water” and send it to
+- Mail a check payable to MRSCP with the memo “water”.
+Send it to

 P.O.
 Box 5214